Wind and Hail Deductibles Explained: What Homeowners Must Know

 Find your best options in less than 2 minutes

-If you live anywhere in the Great Plains, Midwest, or South — or really anywhere storms are a seasonal reality — there's a good chance your homeowners insurance policy contains a wind and hail deductible that works very differently from the standard deductible you're used to.
-Instead of a flat dollar amount, it's often calculated as a percentage of your home's insured value, which can translate to $5,000, $10,000, or even $20,000 out of pocket before your coverage pays a dime.
+If you live anywhere in the Great Plains, Midwest, or South, or really anywhere storms are a seasonal reality, there's a good chance your homeowners insurance policy contains a wind and hail deductible that works very differently from the standard deductible you're used to.
+Instead of a flat dollar amount, it's often calculated as a percentage of your home's insured value, which in 2026 can translate to $5,000, $10,000, or even $20,000 out of pocket before your coverage pays a dime.

-Understanding how wind and hail deductibles work is one of the most important things you can do as a homeowner in a storm-prone area.
+Understanding how wind and hail deductibles work is one of the most important things you can do as a homeowner in a storm-prone area, especially as carriers continue raising the standard deductible from 1% to 2% (and even 3% in the highest-risk ZIP codes) through 2026.
 In this guide, you'll learn how they're structured, how they compare to both standard and hurricane deductibles, what they mean for roof damage claims, and the proven strategies you can use to limit the financial hit when severe weather strikes.

 Key Pinch Points

-• Wind/hail deductibles are typically 1%–5% of your home's insured value
+• Wind/hail deductibles are now typically 2% of insured value in 2026

 • They replace your standard deductible for any wind or hail damage claim